mschirrmeister/ctx-azure-templates-adc-demo-cew/README.md

 ### Deploy into an existing environment

-If you deploy into an existing VNET with subnets, you need to change the following parameters.
+If you deploy into an existing VNET with subnets, you need to change the following parameters in the ADC template.

-- virtualNetworkName (ADC/Jumpbox)
+- virtualNetworkName (ADC)
-- vnetRg (ADC/Jumpbox)
+- vnetRg (ADC)
 - subnetName\_Front (ADC)
 - subnetName\_Back (ADC)
-- subnetName (Jumpbox)
 - nsgRg (ADC)
 - nsg_name (ADC)